 All scientific and social disciplines are faced with an ever-increasing demand to analyze datasets that are unprecedented in scale (amount of data and its dimensionality) as well as degree of corruption (noise, outliers,

 missing and indirect observations).
-Extraction of meaningful information from such big and dirty datasets requires achieveing the competing goals of computational efficiency and
+Extraction of meaningful information from such big and dirty datasets requires achieving the competing goals of computational efficiency and

 statistical optimality (optimal accuracy for a given amount of data).